saumyaparmar/AngryBirdsCloneBox2d/README.md

 #### 💛 (2) Yellow Bird
 The Yellow Bird is built for speed.
 It has a moderate density and friction, but what sets it apart is its dash ability.
 When activated mid-air, it quickly accelerates forward, making it perfect for smashing through wood.
 Its default speed is already high, and the dash gives it an extra velocity boost.

-Here are the physics properties used:
+Here are the physics properties used (These values are arbitrary, applied based on what gives a better feel, based on rigorous testing):

 - **Body Type:** `b2_dynamicBody` (affected by gravity and forces)
 - **Shape:** `b2CircleShape` centered on the sprite